 The technologies that will shape the business landscape in 2019 | Computing

-The past few years have seen the technology alter tremendously, with both consumers and professionals benefitting from continued innovation in the areas of cloud, IoT, networking and virtual and augmented reality – to name but a few.
+The past few years have seen the technology landscape alter tremendously, with both consumers and professionals benefitting from continued innovation in the areas of cloud, IoT, networking and virtual and augmented reality – to name but a few.

 However, it is arguable that the implementation and subsequent impact of many of these technologies has been gradual rather than explosive, with change coming at a steady and consistent pace.

-This is most evident within the business world, where barriers including budget and existing legacy systems are prevalent.
-In business, digital transformation is frequently disrupted by such obstacles, but thanks to the widespread acceptance of technologies such as cloud – for which EMEA organisations lead the way with an 84 per cent adoption rate – they are now being overcome.
+This is most evident within the world, where barriers including budget and existing legacy systems are prevalent.
+In business, digital transformation is frequently disrupted by such obstacles, but thanks to the widespread acceptance of technologies such as cloud computing – for which EMEA organisations lead the way with an 84 per cent adoption rate – they are now being overcome.

 5G finally arrives